ilaybrown/TV-viewing-analysis/README.md

 # Household Viewing Behavior Analysis

-This project analyzes television viewing behavior using household demographic data and streaming event data.
+This project analyzes large-scale TV viewing data using household demographic features and streaming event logs.
-The goal is to determine whether demographic-based clustering reflects meaningful differences in content consumption patterns.
+The objective is to evaluate whether demographic-based clustering reveals meaningful differences in content consumption patterns.

 ## Project Overview

-The system performs:
+The pipeline includes:

 - Demographic feature extraction and normalization
 - Dimensionality reduction using PCA